FactSet Research Systems (NYSE:FDS) Issues FY 2024 Earnings Guidance

-FactSet Research Systems (NYSE:FDS – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+FactSet Research Systems (NYSE:FDS – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
 The company provided EPS guidance of 15.600-16.000 for the period, compared to the consensus EPS estimate of 17.640.
 The company issued revenue guidance of $2.2 billion-$2.2 billion, compared to the consensus revenue estimate of $2.4 billion.
 FactSet Research Systems also updated its FY24 guidance to $15.60-$16.00 EPS.

-FactSet Research Systems (NYSE:FDS – Get Free Report) last released its quarterly earnings data on Tuesday, December 19th.
-The business services provider reported $4.12 EPS for the quarter, topping analysts’ consensus estimates of $4.10 by $0.02.
-The company had revenue of $542.20 million during the quarter, compared to the consensus estimate of $540.34 million.
-FactSet Research Systems had a net margin of 22.60% and a return on equity of 34.47%.
-The firm’s revenue for the quarter was up 7.4% compared to the same quarter last year.
-During the same period last year, the firm earned $3.99 EPS.
-As a group, equities research analysts anticipate that FactSet Research Systems will post 15.76 earnings per share for the current fiscal year.
+FactSet Research Systems (NYSE:FDS – Get Free Report) last posted its earnings results on Thursday, March 21st.
+The business services provider reported $4.22 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $3.83 by $0.39.
+FactSet Research Systems had a return on equity of 34.36% and a net margin of 22.72%.
+The business had revenue of $545.95 million during the quarter, compared to analyst estimates of $547.93 million.
+As a group, research analysts forecast that FactSet Research Systems will post 15.88 earnings per share for the current year.

 FactSet Research Systems Dividend Announcement